 In an effort to improve radar derived rainfall estimates, NSSL scientists developed a WSR-88D evaluation tool, called the "Radar Reflectivity Comparison Tool or RRCT, to monitor in real-time the radar echoes from all WSR-88D radars to ascertain potential calibration offsets and transmitter drift by comparing reflectivity at similar altitudes and ranges from overlapping radars.
-The RRCT was transferred to the NWS Radar Operations Center and has become a critical tool for monitoring and troubleshooting the nation's WSR-88D system.
-The tool has become indispensable to the ROC for assessing the impacts of engineering and software upgrades to the WSR-88D system.
-The RRCT will play a significant role in assessing the dual polarization upgrades as well as the utilization of gap-filling radars.
-(3/12/09) The tool has a web-based interface that allows the analyst to select the level of integration from hours to months, over which the comparison takes place.
+The tool has a web-based interface that allows the analyst to select the level of integration from hours to months, over which the comparison takes place.
 It is used by the NWS Radar Operations Center in daily operations.

-NSSL scientists have developed a real-time system to develop, test, and assess advanced techniques related to precipitation estimation.
-The system, called Q2, integrates radar information provided by the national WSR-88D radar network, FAA Terminal Doppler Weather Radars, and Canadian weather radars to provide a seamless rain fall estimate every 5 minutes across the continental US.
+NSSL scientists have developed a real-time system to develop, test, and assess advance techniques related to precipitation estimation.
+The system, called Q2, integrates radar information provided by the national WSR-88D radar network, FAA Terminal Doppler Weather Radars, and Canadian weather radars to provide a seamless rainfall estimate every 5 minutes across the continental US.
 Q2 components include a quality control module, a data integration module, and a precipitation estimation module.
 Q2 is being transitioned to the NWS for use in model assimilation of radar information.